fragcolor-xyz/shards-examples/tutorials/primer/control-flow.md

     [info] [2022-07-29 11:22:57.599] [T-19808] [logging.cpp::98] [hyde] Which module would you like to practice today?
     ```

-As you can see, `defshards` is a powerful way to group reusable logic in one place and invoke it wherever needed.
+As you can see, `defshards` is a powerful way to declare a group of shards once but use it multiple times.

 !!! note
     In software engineering, this principle is called "Don't repeat yourself" or DRY.

 ## KISS and `(Sub)`

-`(Sub)` is a very useful shard.
-It does many things that make life easy for a Shards programmer.
-Let's look at each of these in detail.
+`(Sub)` is another useful shard that makes life easy for a Shards programmer.
+Let's take a look at what it can do.

-**Parallel shards**
+### Parallel shards

 `(Sub)` groups together multiple shards and can pass the same input to all of them.
 This simulates a form of parallel processing where each shard executes independently and their outputs are not consumed at all.